 Today we were able to compare the two parvorder of the cetaceans which are the baleen whales, also called Mysticetes and the toothed whales that are named Odontocetes.

-We had a nice surprise as we encountered a Bryde’s Whale (Balaenoptera brydei) surfacing from time to time inbetween some shallow dives.
+We had a nice surprise as we encountered a Bryde’s Whale (Balaenoptera brydei) surfacing from time-to-time between some shallow dives.
 This Mysticete (baleen whale) looks very similar to the Sei Whale (Balaenoptera borealis) but has three ridges on the head instead of only one.

 We also saw some species of dolphins like the big and muscular Bottlenose Dolphins (Tursiops truncatus), some nice socialising and jumpy Risso’s Dolphins (Grampus griseus) and, very close to the islet, a pod of Common Dolphins (Delphinus delphis) was porpoising around.

-At the end of the trip we even came back with a trophy, a nice piece of octopus that will be very usefull to one of our scientific project collaborations MONICEPH.
+At the end of the trip we even came back with a trophy, a nice piece of octopus that will be very useful to one of our scientific project collaborations MONICEPH.

 We will keep you posted about our future adventures.